croquiscom/cormo/README.md

 # using CoffeeScript extends keyword
 class Post extends cormo.Model
-  @connection connection # must be first
+  @connection connection # if omitted, Connection.defaultConnection will be used instead
   @column 'title', String # 'String' is the same as '{ type: String }'
   @column 'body', 'string' # you can also use 'string' to specify a string type

+# apply defined models to Database.
+This can be omitted
 connection.applySchemas (error) ->
   console.log error
 ```